geoffgould.net

 Britcom TV series: very funny British comedy starring Graeme Garden, Tim Brooke-Taylor and Bill Oddie.

-(Most of) the 77 episodes of the underrated (and sadly not overly remembered in America) series were very surreal and dreamlike even in their frenetic pacing, the episodes' stories were rather Pythonesque.
+(Most of) the 77 episodes of the underrated series (and sadly not overly remembered in America), were very surreal and dreamlike even in their frenetic pacing, the episodes' stories were rather Pythonesque.
 The three friends and would take on odd jobs (very odd jobs...).
 The Goodies shared a flat, each with a section reflecting their character.
 With his Isaac Asimov hairstyle and mutton-chops, Graeme Garden's role was more of the harmless, eccentric scientist, inventing weird (frequently Rube Goldberg style) devices.
 Tim Brooke-Taylor played something of a pleasantly smiling (though occasionally stoic) stuffed shirt, his area of the flat being Everything Old British; generally he wore a vest made from the Union Jack.
 Bill Oddie was the earthy, everyday working-class hapless Everyman type, frequently befuddled by outlandish circumstances, but not above often being their cause.

 To this day, The Goodies comedy series is still very much fondly remembered and missed in England.